maxifier/teamcity-gerrit-plugin/README.md

 =====

 1. Create build configuration to verify changes in Gerrit.
 Add VCS root for this configuration.
-   It's possible to ise only one VCS root for this runner.
+   It's possible to use only one VCS root for this runner.

 2. Add build steps are necessary to verify changes.
 Maven for example.
 Plugin would Label Verify '+1' only if all build steps succeed.